 Rights and responsibilities

-If you are receiving support from AccessAbility Services you need to be aware of your rights and responsibilities.
-You must also agree to follow these guidelines.
+If you’re receiving support from AccessAbility services, be aware of your rights and responsibilities.

 You have the right to: